Types of Trade Restrictions

 Capital Restrictions

-Capital restrictions refer to measures a government or central bank takes to control the flow of capital.
+Capital restrictions refer to the measures a government or central bank takes to control the flow of capital.
 This could be capital flowing in and out of the economy.
 Controls include taxes, tariffs, volume restrictions, etc., whereas regulations include foreign exchange, tax regulation, credit regulation, and investment restrictions.

 They have similar effects as trade restrictions – protect domestic industries – but capital restrictions can slow growth, and more restrictions can mean higher domestic prices for goods.